christianhelle/apiclientcodegen/README.md

 - Add New REST API Client to a project from an OpenAPI specification URL (e.g https://petstore.swagger.io/v2/swagger.json) using [AutoRest](https://github.com/Azure/autorest), [NSwag](https://github.com/RicoSuter/NSwag), [Swagger Codegen](https://github.com/swagger-api/swagger-codegen), or [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator)
 - Define custom namespace for the generated file
 - Auto-updating of generated code file when changes are made to the OpenAPI specification json file (Swagger.json)
-- Generate code using an [NSwag Studio](https://github.com/RicoSuter/NSwag/wiki/NSwagStudio) file by including it in the project and using the **Generate with NSwag Studio** context menu
+- Generate code using an [NSwagStudio](https://github.com/RicoSuter/NSwag/wiki/NSwagStudio) specification file by including it in the project and using the **Generate with NSwag** context menu

 ### Custom Tools